Burp Suite for Pentester – Configuring Proxy

 Configuring Burp Proxy for Android Applications

-Android Penetration Testing is the process of analyzing and testing the android applications in order to find security issues and loophole vulnerabilities in them.
+Android Penetration Testing is the process of analyzing and testing the Android applications to find security issues and loopholes vulnerabilities in them.

-However, in order to test such applications, the penetration testers or the bug bounty hunters sometimes need to intercept the travelling Requests, and thereby burp suite plays a major role into that.
+However, to test such applications, penetration testers or bug bounty hunters often need to intercept the traveling requests.
+In such cases, Burp Suite plays a major role.

-So, let’s learn how to configure a proxy in the mobile applications in order to capture the ongoing requests in burpsuite.
+So, let’s learn how to configure a proxy in the mobile applications to capture the ongoing requests in burpsuite.

-For the instance, we’ve used Genymotion (an android emulator) and there we’ve even installed up an android device within it.
+For this guide, we’ve used Genymotion (an Android emulator), and there we’ve even installed an Android device within it.
 You can set up the same from here.

 Now, back into Burp Suite, switch to the Proxy tab and hit the Options sub-tab there.
 Click on the Add button in order to set up a new interface.